 Faculty need a host of mentors/advocates/coaches/peers/colleagues to ensure their professional success.
-UD’s Vice Provost for Diversity supports informal mentoring through an institutional membership to the National Center for Faculty Development and Diversity (NCFDD) and UD’s Faculty Accountability Program.
+UD’s Vice Provost for Diversity supports informal mentoring through an institutional membership to the National Center for Faculty Development and Diversity (NCFDD) and UD’s Faculty Achievement Program.

 UD ADVANCE works with deans and chairs to support formal mentoring within departments.
 Under this program, faculty are assigned a mentor (or mentors) from within their department to help them navigate departmental, college, and university policies and practices.
 Read the Faculty Handbook statement on formal mentoring here.

 Each department is different, with its own characteristics, culture, and mentoring needs.
 Please consider the below resources templates that should be modified to meet the needs of your department.

 - Mentoring Checklist (Suggested Topics)–STEM focused (1-page formatted PDF)

 - Frequently Asked Questions about Formal Mentoring

 - Slides on Formal Mentoring from March 2019 Provost’s Chairs’ Workshop (May be useful for faculty working on mentoring plans)

 - Template Framework for Formal Mentoring (helpful for departments developing mentoring plans)